-This painting does wildly exaggerate the turrets on the barbican - one look at the York architectural society's pages will show by how much, though by the date of their image the one on the left had collapsed or been removed for safety.
+This painting does wildly exaggerate the turrets on the barbican - The Yorkshire Architectural and York Archaeological Society (YAYAS) web site displays a C19th image where, by the date of their image, the turret on the left had collapsed or been removed for safety.

 Given Louise's recreation of other York Bars from the years before she could have seen them, this image does raise the question of whether she recreated a scene showing this Barbican, too.
 Please check your collections and let us know!

 Walmgate Bar is York's entrance from the south-east.
 We have three views of this.
 The paintings are almost identical in their viewpoint, which suggests that all were created from the same original studies or the subject only made a good picture from this angle.
 The first is Walmgate Bar York 1888.
 The forward extension of the wall is a barbican, like those we've referred to above.
 It's a protected route to the gate proper, but this particular form of defence had only a short-lived popularity and the one here is apparently the last remaining town wall barbican, though they still survive for castles (e.g. Warwick).
 As we saw with Monk Bar above, a new arch has been cut through the adjacent city wall to allow freer movement of traffic (other cuts through the wall were made to enable the railway to come into York when it was being built in 1840, but traffic growth eventually led to a new station being built outside the wall in 1877).